ren328/LSimputing/README.md

 ## Computational Methods
 To run the algorithms, one should prepare the proper scaled SNP matrix and the GWAS summary statistics for the corresponding SNPs.
-###### Rtopy.R
+###### Rtopy.R/Rtopy.txt
-This is an R file which is used in .py files to change .RData to the format which python file could use, if the snp matrix is not in .RData file, no need to use this file.
+Rtopy.R is an R file which is used in .py files to change .RData to the format which python file could use, if the snp matrix is not in .RData format, no need to use this file.

+One could copy the content in the Rtopy.txt to the chunk where we load the snp in the corresponding .py file in computational methods to load .RData format into Python.

 #### LSADMM.py
 The python file to implement our ls method with ADMM algorithm.